 This document is designed to assist administrators, law enforcement authorities, attorneys, judges and other professionals who work with individuals with mental illness by providing a broad overview of the state statues that define the involuntary committal process for adults and minors.
-This document describes the procedural processes necessary for voluntary commitment, involuntary commitment and, outpatient commitment orders for those with a serious mental illness, as defined on Page 6, who are:
+This document describes the procedural processes necessary for voluntary commitment, involuntary commitment and, outpatient commitment orders for those with a serious mental illness, as defined on Page 6, who are a danger to themselves or others and/or who would benefit from treatment.
+This is intended as a guide only.
+For more information on the specific processes and requirements, please reference South Dakota Codified Law (SDCL) Title 27A Mentally Ill Persons found here: